nuxy/lambda-lambda-lambda/README.md

 ## Complex routing

-When constructing a routing handler the following methods/aliases are supported.
-While they can be used interchangeably they must define either a [Route](#route-handler) or [Resource](#resource-handler) handler, but not both.
+When constructing a routing handler the following methods/aliases are supported which can be used interchangeably when defining [Route](#route-handler) or [Resource](#resource-handler) handlers.

 | Handler Method | Alias  |
 |----------------|--------|